DragonSenses/visionize/architectural-decision-log.md

 1. To identify errors and improve accuracy.
 2. To understand the purpose behind an activity, which can be later used for accountability or compliance.

+### Audit logging and Kanban

+The three main benefits of integrating audit logging into a Kanban project are **collaboration**, **efficiency** and **security**.

+1. **Enhanced Collaboration**:
+   - **Transparency**: Audit logs provide visibility into actions taken within the Kanban system.
+Team members can track changes, understand who made them, and collaborate effectively.
+   - **Ownership**: With audit trails, team members take ownership of their tasks.
+They become more accountable for delivering results, knowing that their actions are recorded.

+2. **Efficiency and Process Improvement**:
+   - **Continuous Monitoring**: Audit logs allow real-time monitoring of Kanban activities.
+This helps identify bottlenecks, delays, or deviations from the process, enabling timely adjustments.
+   - **Problem Identification**: Auditors can review production records and compare them to Kanban signals.
+When discrepancies arise, corrective actions can be taken promptly to keep the Kanban system on track.

+3. **Risk Management and Security**:
+   - **Risk Mitigation**: Audit logs help detect anomalies, unauthorized changes, or security breaches.
+By analyzing these logs, teams can proactively address risks and maintain system integrity.
+   - **Compliance**: For regulated industries, audit trails are essential for demonstrating compliance with standards and regulations.

+In summary, integrating audit logging into a Kanban project improves collaboration, efficiency, risk management, and overall process effectiveness.

 ### AuditLog model

 Navigate to `prisma\schema.prisma` and create an `AuditLog` model.